Dementia and Memory Problems

 People who drink heavily as young adults

-and in middle age are more likely to develop
+and in middle age are more likely to develop an alcohol

 Genes also play a part in dementia.
 In